Huron-Manistee National Forests

 Through funding allocated by the Great American Outdoors Act (GAOA), the single largest investment in public lands in United States history, Kneff Lake day use area will be receiving several improvements including water system upgrades, a new tiered boulder wall to expand the main beach area, and a kayak boat roller system on the existing west staircase.

-Campsites will remain open for the season, but visitors can expect an increase in construction traffic and noise.
+Campsites are open for the 2025 season, but visitors can expect an increase in construction traffic and noise.

 As a visitor to the National Forest, you are asked to follow certain rules designed to protect the Forest, natural resources and to provide for public safety of visitors.
 These rules are available to you online or at any office of the Huron-Manistee National Forests.
 Please take time to read and understand them.
 General Topic orders apply across the Forests.
 Applicable Orders: